-Various factors place key decision makers under severe pressure.
+Various factors place key decision-makers under severe pressure.
 It is necessary to move away from thinking founded on the use of available information to using heuristic models of thinking, or ‘rules of thumb’, in order to simplify complex problems.

 Under severe time pressure, people do not have the time to take a ‘rational’ and comprehensive approach to decision-making.

-Too much information can be overwhelming, but lack of information can lead to an inaccurate assessment of the problem.
+Too much information can be overwhelming, but a lack of information can lead to an inaccurate assessment of the problem.

 Risk and uncertainty can lead to decision avoidance due to our motivation to avoid unpleasant emotions such as regret (sorrow for losses).